Mean dimension and AH-algebras with diagonal maps: Cuntz mean dimension for AH-algebras with generalized diagonal maps

 and thus

-By Lemma \ref{approx-rsa}, there is a sub-C*-algebra $S\subseteq A$ such that and $S$ has a recursive subhomogeneous C*-algebra decomposition with topological dimension at most $\mathrm{ord}(\beta)$, and the dimensions of the irreducible representations of $S$ at most $n_j=\mathrm{mul}(\tilde{\beta})$.
+By Lemma \ref{approx-rsa}, there is a sub-C*-algebra $S\subseteq A$ such that and $S$ has a recursive subhomogeneous C*-algebra decomposition with topological dimension at most $\mathrm{ord}(\beta)+1$, and the dimensions of the irreducible representations of $S$ are at least $n_j=\mathrm{mul}(\tilde{\beta})$.